Capacitive Sensor TechNote LT03-0020

 Copyright © 2012 Lion Precision. www.lionprecision.com

-This TechNote reviews concepts and theory of capacitive sensing to help in optimizing capacitive sensor performance.
-It also defines capacitive sensing terms as used throughout Lion Precision literature and manuals.
+This TechNote reviews concepts and theory of capacitive sensors to help in optimizing capacitive sensor performance.
+It also defines capacitive sensor terms as used throughout Lion Precision literature and manuals.

 The TechNote is organized as such: